All Episodes

 So this is the fatal flaw of wind energy.

-Uh Great Britain.
+Great Britain.

 I believe you.

-Well, I am confident because I read and uh I know what's going on in Europe with respect to wind energy, and it's not a pretty picture.
+Well, I am confident because I read and I know what's going on in Europe with respect to wind energy, and it's not a pretty picture.

-Uh it's even more complicated than that because you can't predict when and how hard the wind will blow, and it causes havoc on a grid because you can't ramp these sources up, these conventional sources, coal nuke and gas, right take a long time to ramp up and down.
+It's even more complicated than that because you can't predict when and how hard the wind will blow, and it causes havoc on a grid because you can't ramp these sources up.

-So basically they have to be running all the time to cover the intermittency of wind.
+So basically, they have to be running all the time to cover the intermittency of wind.

-Well, theoretically it's the only reason they exist.
+Well, theoretically, it's the only reason they exist.

 Well, the reason they exist is tax credits.

-It's very, very sad how many people have bought into this whole notion that uh alternatives are somehow pristine, clean and pure as the wind-driven snow, almost almost godlike versus the systems that we use now, which are totally destructive.
+It's very, very sad how many people have bought into this whole notion that alternatives are somehow pristine, clean and pure as the wind-driven snow, almost godlike versus the systems that we use now, which are totally destructive.

 When they all have to plug in somewhere to recharge batteries.